udayxhegde/staging/_posts/2022-12-07-azuread-federate-aws.md

     --service-principal -u <client_id of managed identity>
 ```

-If this succeeds, you should see a response that looks like:
+If this succeeds, you should see a response that looks like this:

 ```
 [